faisalam1n/Advanced-Python-Programming/README.md

 # Advanced-Python-Programming
-This repository contain all the tasks we have performed in our Advanced Python Programming course provided by PM Imran Khan.
+This repository contain all the tasks we have performed in our Advanced Python Programming course.